 The project was capped off by delivering a presentation in front of some of the company’s top managing directors in Singapore.
 The sense of achievement was immense—”We thought, ‘If we can finish a project at Goldman Sachs, we can do anything!’”

-Shikha’s project at a cybersecurity company also gave her the skills not just to think theoretically, but to apply actual solutions.
+Shikha’s project at cybersecurity company Akamai Technologies also gave her the skills not just to think theoretically, but to apply actual solutions.

 “In the real world, everything has to be tied to definitive actionable solutions.
 You can be confident about the theories and the frameworks, but the people sitting in front of you want to know how you are going to make it happen on the ground.”

-Approaching her graduation, Shikha has bright hopes for working in the luxury brand sector.
+Approaching her graduation, Shikha has bright hopes for working in the brand innovation space.

 Increasing their employability